 There was also a spot for additional information.
 There were some neat comments on who their ancestors were and how they got to America.
 It was enjoyable to read and talk about with the kiddos.

 The students really liked the map as well.
-We pointed out very often what country we live in and what it called.
+We pointed out very often what country we live in and what it is called.
 Then each day we boarded our imaginary planes and took flight to a new country.

 I picked a new pilot each day to fly the plane and all the kids made motor sounds as we looked out our window for landmarks, like a "really huge tower" when we were flying to France.

-After we landed, we read a book for each country and talked about culture and life their.
+After we landed, we read a book for each country and talked about culture and life there.
 Sometimes we had a craft that went along with the country.
 (See pictures below) But if not, we always stamped our passports and had a flag of the country to color or decorate.

 Here are the activities and book we read for each country: